 Action Girl: After going through combat training, Mulan is perfectly capable of taking on Huns, and even manages to stand against their leader with a bit of cleverness.

 Adult Fear: After an argument with Mulan, she runs away from home, taking her father's place in the army.
-Her parents could only helplessly remain silent, knowing their only child would be exposed to the horrors of war and could possibly die and unable to go after her out of fear that if Mulan was exposed, she would be executed.
+Her parents could only helplessly remain silent, knowing their only child would be exposed to the horrors of war and could possibly die and unable to go after her out of fear that if Mulan was exposed, she would be executed according to imperial law at the time.

 Amusing Injuries: During the Training Montage of I'll Make A Man Out Of You Yao gets his buttock pierced by a burning arrow, which is played for laughs.
 This is particularly notable since Mulan's stomach wound later is not only played for drama, but also a major plot point.

-.
-But the one who takes the cake is the Emperor.
+The one who takes the cake is the Emperor.
 He's a noncombatant and the much younger and bulkier leader of the army that just crushed his own is swinging a sword at him.
-He doesn't even flinch.
+He doesn't flinch.

 The soldier in the opening sequence.
 He knows he is going to die, but he still fights as hard as he can to use his last few seconds of life to set off the Great Wall's warning-torch-system, and then stands up to the scary Shan Yu before his death.
 Thanks to him, Shan Yu fails.